djfedos/flask-based-todo-app/tasker_tutorail/c06_deps/README.md

 There's another important thing about dependencies: they run **before** the
 commands of the task that depend on them.

-Don't remove the datasets from this task.
-We'll use them in further chapters!
+By the way, we will return to those datasets in further chapters.

 ## Next chapter